tomiito/developer-documentation/source/includes/demand/_qualifications.md

 }
 ```

-Returns all qualifications associated with an existing Fulcrum survey.
+Returns a list of all qualifications associated with a survey.

-### Arguments
+#### Arguments

 | Property                     | Type     | Required | Description                                                                                                                                  |
 |------------------------------|----------|----------|----------------------------------------------------------------------------------------------------------------------------------------------|